Learn more about Dance Classes

 Choreographer: Carine Fortunato

-Dancers: Halie Scaletta, Carine Fortunato, Andrea Landes, Alyshia Deigh
+Dancers: Halie Scaletta, Carine Fortunato, Jessica Felix, Alyshia Deigh

 Description: Intended to highlight the power, energy, and rhythm of a carnival-style batucada, this piece was build to showcase samba and style.